Marmelodov/PromptCrafter-API/docs/reference/endpoints/delete-prompts-id.md

 ---
-layout: page
+title: Delete a prompt
 ---

-# Delete a prompt by ID
+# Delete a prompt

 Deletes a [`prompt`](../resources/prompt.md) by its unique ID.
 Users can only delete prompts they own.